JessiBaughman/OpenVnmrJ_WSL/README.md

 ## About
 <a href="https://github.com/OpenVnmrJ/OpenVnmrJ">OpenVnmrJ</a> is free and open-source software for processing NMR spectroscopy data.
 It runs on Ubuntu (20.04, 22.04, 24.04) and Red Hat/Alma (8, 9) Linux distributions as well as macOS 10.13+.
 This PowerShell script is used to install and configure Windows Subsystem for Linux and OpenVnmrJ on Windows 10+ as an alternative to installing within a virtual machine.
 WSL provides a native application experience and can result in a smaller installation footprint and faster application startup times.

-This script is for installing OpenVnmrJ.
+**This script is intended for installing OpenVnmrJ as a data station for processing only**.
+WSL is not fully equipped for stable instrument control.

 If you have already installed OpenVnmrJ to a WSL distro, see the [update section](#updating-openvnmrj) for how to update OpenVnmrJ.
 Do not use this script for updating.

 <p>
   <br />